Shinfield Parish Strategic Development Location map (click on image above for full size PDF version)

 For Shinfield village, there are currently 2 development sites for houses, one SANG (Suitable Alternative Natural Greenspace), and the Science Park:

 - Cutbush Lane – this site is located to the northeast of Shinfield Village, just off Cutbush Lane.
 It consists of 126 houses and associated landscaping and sustainable drainage systems (SUDS).
 Pre-construction work began in January 2016.
 Construction started in spring 2016.
-The show home is expected to be open in autumn 2016.
+The show home is expected to be open spring 2017

 - Shinfield West – this site is located west of the village green.
 The site is divided into three sections, each being built by a different developer.
 Currently, the roads and drainage are being installed for the whole site.
-A reserved matters application was approved at the July planning committee meeting for 517 new homes on two parcels to the north and south of the site.
-Construction is underway and the first new homes will be occupied in late 2016 - early 2017.
+A reserved matters application was approved at the July 2016 planning committee meeting for 517 new homes on two parcels to the north and south of the site.
+Construction is underway and the first occupations were in December 2016.
 The show homes are now open.

 - Langley Mead SANG (known as the Loddon SANG) – this site is located south of Shinfield Village, just off Hyde End Road.
 It consists of open recreational natural space with footpaths along the river, benches, common grazing land, and a car park.
 The Langley Mead SANG opened in May 2015.
 Visit the Langley Mead website for more details.